jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 **Key Knowledge Areas:**

 - Internet, network, routers
+  What is the internet?
+  What is a network?
+  What are routers?
 - Querying DNS client configuration
+  What is DNS?
 - Querying network configuration
+  What is network configuration?

 **The following is a partial list of the used files, terms and utilities:**

 - route, ip route show
+  What is route?
+  What is ip route show?
 - ifconfig, ip addr show
+  What is ifconfig?
+  What is ip addr show?
 - netstat, ss
+  What is netstat?
+  What is ss?
 - /etc/resolv.conf, /etc/hosts
+  What is /etc/resolv.conf?
+  What is /etc/hosts?
 - IPv4, IPv6
+  What is IPv4?
+  What is IPv6?
 - ping
+  What is ping?
 - host
+  What is host?

 ## Topic 5: Security and File Permissions 1-4